Eliza Squibb

 BFA, Rhode Island School of Design

 Eliza Squibb (she/her) uses textile design to bridge the worlds of art and science.
-Collaborating with healthcare providers, artists and artisans, Eliza creates textile patterns that communicate health information for populations with low literacy or language barriers that prevent equitable healthcare access.
-Eliza’s textile patterns have been grant-funded since 2015, including two Grand Challenge Exploration grants from the Bill & Melinda Gates Foundation, and her designs have been used in health campaigns in West Africa to promote maternal and infant health.
+Collaborating with health workers, artists, and artisans, Eliza creates textile patterns that communicate health information for populations with low literacy or language barriers to increase equitable healthcare access.
+Eliza’s designs have received local and international grant funding, including two Grand Challenge Exploration grants from the Bill & Melinda Gates Foundation, and have been used in health campaigns to promote maternal and infant health.

 Image